ltcmelo/psychec/README.md

 ## Library and API

-Psyche-C is a C++ library for the implementation of static analysis tools of C programs.
-Psyche-C's native API is in C++; APIs for other languages are [on the way](https://github.com/ltcmelo/psychec/issues/112).
+Psyche-C is implemented as a library.
+Its native API is in C++; APIs for other languages are [on the way](https://github.com/ltcmelo/psychec/issues/112).

 ```cpp
 void analyse(const FileInfo& fi)